solarwinds/apm-ruby/CONTRIBUTING.md

 ### Linting

 We use RuboCop for code style enforcement.
-Run linting in the development container:
+Run linting:

 ```bash
 bundle exec rake rubocop